Bryne Station

-Bryne Station (Bryne stasjon) is a railway station in the town of Bryne in Rogaland county, Norway.
+Bryne Station (Bryne stasjon) is a railway station in the town of Bryne in Time Municipality in Rogaland county, Norway.
 The station is located along the Sørlandet Line and it is served by the Jæren Commuter Rail between Stavanger and Egersund as well as regional trains between Stavanger and Kristiansand.
 The station is located 29.58 km south of the city of Stavanger.
 The station has a staffed ticket window during weekdays.
 It also has vending machines for food and drink.